blade-ui-kit/docs/html.md

 </html>
 ```

-This is convenient for setting scripts and styles as well as any other customization you'd like to do.
+This is convenient for setting scripts and styles, and adding any other customization you'd like.